moyni/moyni.github.io/_posts/2020-10-10-mental-health.markdown

 permalink: /mental-health
 related-1: "acceptable transgressions"
 related-2: "play"
-description: "A personal post about my own mental health and learning to manage it"
+description: "A personal post about my own mental health and learning to manage it."

 ---